ivorinfo/iw/index.md

 - Looking for a speaker on design, health, or *death*?
 [Explore my past events](/talks) and book me for keynotes, workshops, or panels.

 ### Lets work together
 - Got a project in mind?
-Email me at [mail@ivorwilliams.info](mailto:mail@ivorwilliams.info) – I'd love to hear from you.
+[Book a slot now](https://calendar.app.google/uDamy3i8G4PACUhB7) and let's talk.